Uppala-Kirtana/ATM-Management-System/README.md

 1. Clone the repository to your local machine.
 2. Set up XAMPP and start the Apache and MySQL services.
-3. Import the database schema provided in the `database.sql` file.
+3. Import the database schema provided in the `myatm.sql` file.
 4. Place the project files in the XAMPP `htdocs` directory.
 5. Access the application through `localhost` in your web browser.